Ah, springtime in Texas.

 “The last week has seen the arrival of the spring trees and grass pollens with the warmer weather and windy conditions,” said Fort Worth allergist James Haden. “ Many patients who were just getting over their cedar symptoms are now being hit by those pollens.
 It's all part of the year-round pollen season of North Texas.”

-In Thursday’s DFW pollen count, grass, maple and oak were all high and mulberry was classified as very high.
+In Friday’s DFW pollen count, grass, maple, oak and mulberry were all classified as high.

 For most, a regimen of antihistamines and steroid nasal sprays may help.
 But nasal sprays must be used before the onset of allergy symptoms to be effective.